-Click here to locate the Mississippi State Softball Field on the MSU campus map.
+Click here to locate Nusz Park on the MSU campus map.

-The opening game on the newly constructed Mississippi State Softball Field came on Feb.
-26, 1997, when Mississippi State hosted visiting Samford University.
-The Bulldogs opened the park successfully, sweeping Samford 4-0 and 4-0 in a doubleheader witnessed by more than 300 fans that braved the inclement weather.
+The opening game at the MSU Softball Field came on Feb.
+26, 1997, with the Bulldogs sweeping Samford in a doubleheader with back-to-back 4-0 scores.
+The opener was witnessed by over 300 brave fans that endured inclement weather.

 Mississippi State posted a record of 285-150 (.655) overall record at the site and, in 1999, notched a school-record 21-6 record in the friendly confines, as well as a 12-2 mark in home SEC action.